torvalds/linux/Documentation/scsi/aic79xx.rst

           to stop responding.
         * Luns that are not numbered contiguously starting with 0 might not be automatically probed during system startup.
 This is a limitation of the OS.
-Please contact your Linux vendor for instructions on manually probing non-contiguous luns.
+Please contact your GNU/Linux vendor for instructions on manually probing non-contiguous luns.
         * Using the Driver Update Disk version of this package during OS installation under RedHat might result in two versions of this